Jarvis plc: 21st century

 During late 2003, Moayedi resigned as chairman of the company, he was replaced by Steven Norris, formerly the Conservative Minister for Transport.
 By this point, the company had become over-extended and was burdened with £230m of debt; during October 2004, Jarvis was forced to sell its Private Finance Initiative (PFI) business to the French construction company Vinci.
 Further selloffs around this time included its European roads business to the French group Somaro, and its stake in Tube Lines to Ferrovial.
 The firm's debt burden was also reduced via a £350m debt-for-equity exchange.
-In 2007, Network Rail announced that the number of track renewal contractors would be reduced from six to four; Amey/SECO, Balfour Beatty, Babcock First Engineering and Jarvis.
+In September 2007, Network Rail announced that the number of track renewal contractors would be reduced from six to four; Amey/SECO, Balfour Beatty, Babcock First Engineering and Jarvis.

-By 2008, Jarvis was reportedly showing signs that it had stabilised and was on the road to recovery.
+By 2008, Jarvis was reportedly showing signs that it had stabilised and was on the road to recovery; measures taken included the restructuring of its debt facilities to the sum of £10 million.
 Around this time, the company entered the vehicle hire business, operating a fleet of 1,700 vans by 2010.
-However, Jarvis would be negatively impacted by the wider financial crisis of 2007–2008, which compelled Network Rail to drastically curtail its business with contractors at a time in which it had become Jarvis' main client.
+However, Jarvis was negatively impacted by the 2008 financial crisis, which compelled Network Rail to drastically curtail its business with contractors at a time in which it had become Jarvis' main client.

 In March 2010, Jarvis announced that it was entering administration; a spokesperson for the company stated that: "Following negotiations with the company's secured lenders, it has today become clear that sufficient support will not be extended to the company to enable it to continue trading as a going concern."
 While the firm continued to trade for a time, by October 2011, the majority of the business was in the process of being wound up as a buyer could not be found, resulting in over 1,100 job losses.